bruderstein/PythonScript/docs/source/notepad.rst

 .. method:: Notepad.setStatusBar(statusBarSection, text)

    Sets the status bar text.
-For statusBarSection, use one of the :ref:`STATUSBARSECTION` constants.
+For statusBarSection, use one of the :class:`STATUSBARSECTION` constants.

 .. method:: Notepad.showTabBar()